coronalabs/CoronaViewer/README.md

 CoronaViewer requires a [Dropbox](https://db.tt/uQgIqtPN) account.
 You'll also want to install Dropbox on your desktop computer so that you can sync edits from your desktop to the device.

-In terms of where your project files, we'll get to that in a second.
+In terms of where your project files should go, we'll get to that in a second.
 There will be a special folder that's automatically created __after__ you launch the app and then login to Dropbox from your device.

 ### Running on device